metablaster/WindowsFirewallRuleset/docs/FAQ.md

 3. Verify that both the target directory and all the logs inside that directory grant write\
 permission for Windows Firewall service which is `NT SERVICE\mpssvc`

-4. For changes to take effect save your modifications and reboot system.
+4. For changes to take effect save your modifications and restart firewall or reboot system.

 Keep in mind that setting additional permissions afterwards will be reset by Windows firewall service on every system boot or firewall setting change for security reasons.\